silverlogic/baseapp-ai-langkit/README.md

 ## References

 For more detailed information on workflows, workers, agents, and language models, please refer to the [Langchain](https://langchain.com) and [Langgraph](https://langgraph.com) documentation.

+---

+# Baseapp AI Langkit Slack

+## Overview

+The Baseapp AI Langkit Slack package enables seamless integration between Slack and the Baseapp AI Langkit platform, allowing you to deploy AI-powered chatbots, automate workflows, and handle interactive Slack features (like slash commands and modals) directly within your Slack workspace using the robust tools and agents provided by Baseapp AI Langkit.

+1. Adding custom slash commands

+    Create a custom `ViewSet` for your slash command.
+Add a `name` paramater.
+This should match the name of the slash command and will be used as the url path for the viewset.
+Add the import path of this viewset to your project settings `BASEAPP_AI_LANGKIT_SLACK_SLASH_COMMANDS`.

+    For an example see `SlackExampleSlashCommandViewSet` in the `testproject`.

+1. Adding interactive endpoint handlers

+    Create a custom `SlackBaseInteractiveEndpointHandler`.
+Add the import path of this viewset to your project settings `BASEAPP_AI_LANGKIT_SLACK_INTERACTIVE_ENDPOINT_HANDLERS`.

+    For an example see `SlackExampleInteractiveEndpointHandler` in the `testproject`.